bandalgomsu/Spring-Bean-Reporter/README.md

 1. FatBean – Beans with too many dependencies
 2. UnusedBean – Beans that are not used anywhere
 3. CircularBean – Beans involved in circular dependencies
+4. Target Bean Dependency Tree - Target Beans Dependency Tree
-4. SlowBean – Beans that take a long time to initialize
+5. SlowBean – Beans that take a long time to initialize

 ### Execution View